Elizabeth Longford

 - Who can submit a book?

 There are no submissions.
 Publishers do not enter books for the prize.
-The Society of Authors calls in books from relevant publishers each January, at the request of the Judges, for their consideration.
+The Prize calls in books from relevant publishers each January, at the request of the Judges, for their consideration.

 - How much is the prize worth?

-At the Society of Authors Awards Ceremony each year in June the Chair of Judges commends the winning volume, and the Chair of the Prize presents the ELHB Winner with a bound copy of Elizabeth Longford’s memoir, The Pebbled Shore, and a cheque for £5000.
+At the ELHB Awards Ceremony in June the Chair of Judges commends the winning volume and the Chair of the Prize presents the ELHB Winner with a bound copy of Elizabeth Longford’s memoir, The Pebbled Shore, and a cheque for £5000.

 - Which books are eligible for the prize?